microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Welcome to Challenge-08!

-Congratulations for almost reaching the end of this workshop!
-This challenge is designed to help you become familiar with Medical Imaging basics.
-This challenge can be performed either in your personal/organization Azure subscription or the subscription provided for the live workshop event.
+In this challenge, you will become familiar with medical imaging basics working with the DICOM service in Azure Health Data Services.

 ## Background